OlegMakarenko/symbol-data-lib/README.md

     })
 ```

-If we want finer-tuned control, we can use the low-level codec API:
+If we want finer-tuned control, we can use the low-level codec API.
+The low-level API primarily parses data fro

 ```javascript
 import symbolData = 'symbol-data-lib'